Fail Forward Fast: Credit Union Lessons from the Fintech World

 • Don’t be afraid to pull the plug

-The ultimate question is this: are you putting yourself out there?
+Learn from your failures.
+And the ultimate question is this: are you putting yourself out there?
 The answer should be “yes.”

 Not everything is going to work out.
 Sometimes, it might seem like nothing will.
 However, surprisingly often, pushing for innovation will help you to discover or create something really cool.
-Or, at the very least, you’ll distinguish yourselves from the status quo.

-You’ll rise above a sea of complacency, and you might even have fun doing it.
+You might even have fun doing it.

 Recent Posts